code2648/da-id-q1-2022-refresh/content/300/320-main-lab.md

 Now that all of the components are in place, you can test your analytics application.
 For this part of the lab, you will need to use your Kinesis Data Generator in five separate browser windows.
 There will be one window sending normal impression payload, one window sending normal click payload, and three windows sending extra click payload.

-1. Open your KDG in five separate browser windows and sign in as the same user.
+1. Open your KDG in *five separate browser windows* and sign in as the same user.

-::alert[Make sure to select the us-east-1 region.
-Do not accept the default region.]{type="warning"}
+::alert[Make sure to select the appropriate AWS region.]{type="warning"}

 2. In one of your browser windows, start sending the Impression payload at a rate of 1 record per second (keep this running).